iTasks Logo iTasks

 Built-in Task Chat

-Tasks rarely exist in isolation — they spark questions, decisions, and feedback.
-Every task in iTasks has a full-featured discussion system — not just comments, but a real chat where all task participants can communicate in real time.
-Every message supports the same rich formatting as task descriptions, including code blocks, inline images, and text formatting, so technical discussions stay clear and complete.
+Almost any task raises questions, decisions, and feedback.
+That's why every task in iTasks has a full-featured discussion system - not just comments, but a real chat where all project members with task access can talk in real time.
+Every message supports the same rich formatting as task descriptions, including code blocks, inline images, and text formatting, so even technical discussions stay clear.

 The Reply feature lets you quote any previous message - keeping conversation threads organized even in long discussions.
 Click the quote and the chat instantly scrolls to the original message, preserving context and saving you from manually searching for what was being referenced.

-When someone posts a message, all task participants are notified instantly via Telegram.
-The task author, assignee, and every watcher receive a message in their Telegram chat — no email threads to wade through, no notifications lost in a noisy app.
+When someone posts a message, the task author, assignee, and watchers are notified instantly via Telegram, except the message author.
 Discussions stay fast, contextual, and always connected to the task they belong to.

 This becomes even more valuable when a task started as a customer request.
 The connection with HelpDesk keeps the customer conversation and the internal task flow tied together without copying context between tools.

-• Full chat system — all task participants communicate in a single thread
+• Full chat system - all project members with task access communicate in a single thread

 • Code blocks & images - share snippets and screenshots directly in the discussion